kikokhaledu/mock_api_test/README.md

 The response will include a status code and a JSON object based on your choice.
 If the incoming POST data does not match the expected format, the function will return a 422 Unprocessable Entity status code, along with a JSON object containing detailed error messages for each invalid field.

 - Success: Returns status code 200 and a JSON object containing compute provider address, estimated price, signature, and oracle message.
+- Success with error: Returns status code 200 and a JSON object containing compute provider address, estimated price, signature, and oracle message.
+The WebSocket endpoint will send two logs before returning an error message.
 - Error responses: Returns an appropriate status code (400, 404, 500, or 503) and a JSON object containing an error message.